eliopato/pylluminator/README.rst

 From source
 ~~~~~~~~~~~

-We recommend using a virtual environment with Python 3.12 to build pylluminator from source.
+We recommend using a virtual environment with Python 3.13 or 3.12 to build pylluminator from source.
 Here is an example using Conda.

 Setup the virtual environment (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^